implementation("io.micronaut.oraclecloud:micronaut-oraclecloud-sdk:3.0.0-SNAPSHOT")

 In addition to the blocking clients, this module provides clients that use RxJava or Reactor to allow reactive programming with Micronaut for each SDK.

-For RxJava 2 add the following module:
+For RxJava 2 add the following module along with a micronaut-oraclecloud-sdk-[OCI SDK client]

 <dependency>